LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: Related Work

 Among available tools extracting data from proof assistants, LeanDojo is the only one that can extract premises for retrieval-augmented theorem proving.
 A few existing datasets also have premises~\cite{bansal2019holist,mikula2023magnushammer}, but their data extraction tools are not public, making it difficult to construct new datasets.
-In addition, LeanDojo is the only tool that can interact with Lean robustly (Sec.~\ref{sec:leandojo}) and can extract data from Lean 4 (Appendix~\ref{appendix:lean4}).
+In addition, LeanDojo is the only tool that can interact with Lean robustly (Sec.~\ref{sec:leandojo}) and can extract data from Lean 4.
+See Appendix~\ref{appendix:tool_comparison} for a detailed comparison between LeanDojo and alternatives.

 \smallsec{Mathematical Reasoning in Natural Language} We focus on proving theorems expressed in formal logic, whereas researchers have also produced a plethora of work on mathematical reasoning in natural language~\cite{hendrycks2021measuring,lewkowycz2022solving,ferreira2020premise,welleck2021naturalproofs,welleck2022naturalprover,mishra2022lila,lu2022survey,meadows2022survey}.
 A particularly relevant task is autoformalization, translating natural language texts into formal theorems and proofs~\cite{wang2018first,cosler2023nl2spec,pan2023data,hahn2022formal,wu2022autoformalization,jiang2023draft,zhao2023decomposing,cunningham2023towards,azerbayev2023proofnet,chen2023nl2tl}.